We are a welcoming, Bible-based church located in the Woden Valley in the South of Canberra.

 Our purpose as a church is to show Christ in the community, so that He is honoured as Lord and Saviour.

-Jason Clift serves as pastor (Parish Rector) to oversee the ministry and mission for our Sunday and Wednesday congregations.
-Jason trained for ministry at Moore Theological College, and previously served as an assistant minister at churches in Normanhurst (4 years), Emu Plains (5 years) and Gungahlin (2.5 years), before being appointed to St George’s Pearce in 2014.
+Jason Clift serves as pastor (Rector) overseeing the ministry and mission for our Church.
+Jason trained for ministry at Moore Theological College, and previously served as an assistant minister at churches in Normanhurst, Emu Plains and Gungahlin before being appointed Rector of St George’s Pearce in 2014.
 Jason’s wife Meredith leads ministries with children, youth, as well as seeking to foster community outreach.